hasura/graphql-serverless/aws-go/graphqlgo-gorm/README.md

 If you go to the endpoint, you will receive a "Hello from Lambda!" message.
 This is because we haven't uploaded any code yet!

-4) Upload code: You need to upload the zip of the binary in Lambda:
+4) Zip and upload code.
+Make sure to set the handler as `handler` and add the `POSTGRES_CONNECTION_STRING` environment variable:

 ```bash
 $ zip handler.zip ./handler